ATKoala/automated-plan-checking/README.md

       ![Zip folder from Github page](docs/images/github-zip.png)

 2. Unzip it and move it to wherever you want.
-    - Recommend renaming the folder from automated-plan-checking-master to automated-plan-checking; Github appends the "master" automatically because it comes from the "master" branch, but the program (and repository) itself is automated-plan-checking.
+    - Recommend renaming the folder from *automated-plan-checking-master* to *automated-plan-checking*; Github appends the "master" automatically because it comes from the "master" branch, but the program (and repository) itself is automated-plan-checking.
-3. You're done!

 ### Usage

 1. In Spyder, navigate to the directory in which the program is saved and open app.py
 2. Click Run.
-On a fresh insrall from github, it will run the program on sample dicoms in the data/ folder.
+On a fresh install from github, it will run the program on sample dicoms in the data/ folder.
 ![Running in spyder](docs/images/running-in-spyder.png)
-    - In the image above the folder was renamed from automated-plan-checking-master to automated-plan-checking.
+    - In the image above, the program folder was renamed from automated-plan-checking-master to automated-plan-checking.

 3. It may be desirable to use the [settings file](settings.txt) and specify different input locations depending on where your dicoms are.